survivalizeed/Hgine/README.md

 #### 11. Press the build button again and it should compile with some linker errors
 #### 12. Go to Hgine -> C++ -> Classes -> Audio -> Audio.h and change the #pragma comment stuff to the correct path where the lib is located at
 #### 13. Go to Hgine -> C++ -> Classes -> LuaScript -> LuaScrip.h and chage the #pragma comment stuff to the correct path where the lib is located at
+#### Important: If you want to compile in x64 you have to go to Hgine/Extern/Includes and exclude the AngelScript folder.
+Now everything should compile fine!
+#### 14. Go and copy the x86 bass.dll into your release and debug folder.
+Go anc copy the x64 bass.dll into your x64/release and x64/debug folder
+### Done

 ## Make it work (Old)
 To make the Engine work you just need to download the source folder and import it into a visual studio project.